Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 ISO C defines undefined behavior (UB) in Section 3.4.3 as:

-behavior, upon use of a nonportable or erroneous program construct or of erroneous data, for which this document imposes no requirements
+behavior, upon use of a nonportable or erroneous program construct or of

-Note 1 to entry: Possible undefined behavior ranges from ignoring the situation completely with unpredictable
+Note 1 to entry: Possible undefined behavior ranges from ignoring the

-results, to behaving during translation or program execution in a documented manner characteristic of the
+translation or program execution in a documented manner characteristic of the

-environment (with or without the issuance of a diagnostic message), to terminating a translation or execution
+environment (with or without the issuance of a diagnostic message), to

-(with the issuance of a diagnostic message).
+terminating a translation or execution (with the issuance of a diagnostic

-Note 2 to entry: J.2 gives an overview over properties of C programs that lead to undefined behavior.
+Note 2 to entry: J.2 gives an overview over properties of C programs that lead

-Note 3 to entry: Any other behavior during execution of a program is only affected as a direct consequence of
+Note 3 to entry: Any other behavior during execution of a program is only

-the concrete behavior that occurs when encountering the erroneous or non-portable program construct or data.
+encountering the erroneous or non-portable program construct or data.
+In

-In particular, all observable behavior (5.1.2.4) appears as specified in this document when it happens before an
+particular, all observable behavior (5.1.2.4) appears as specified in this

-operation with undefined behavior in the execution of the program.
+execution of the program.

 Inherent to the ISO specification of the C programming language is the concept that a set of behaviors are undefined.
 From this the specification derives several strengths as well as several weaknesses.
-UB allows a platform to either define platform-specific behaviors or ignore the possibility of an erroneous state.
-The language does not require a platform to detect these errors.
+UB allows a platform to either

 Undefined behavior is used in many places in the C standard and for several reasons such as:

 Undefined behavior can either be explicitly specified in the standard or remain implicit if the standard does not define a behavior.
 The C standards body has a goal to document all UB in the C standard, but identifying all UB is a difficult and laborious task.
-The standard states that the rules for undefined behavior extend to behavior that is not specified by the standard.
+The standard states that the rules for undefined behaviour extend to behavior that is not specified by the standard.

 Additionally, there are paragraphs in the standard where it is unclear whether a behavior is defined or not.
-This can mean that some platforms treat a behavior as defined while others treat it as undefined.
+This can mean that some platforms treat a behaviour as defined while others treat it as undefined.
 For example, the standard states that the first member of a struct has a zero offset from the struct itself.
 Some argue that this means that the first member of the struct therefore must have the same pointer address as the struct while others argue that it is undefined if the struct has the same address as its first member, as the standard does not explicitly resolve this ambiguity.

 Beyond undefined behavior, the C standard defines a range of terms for behaviors.
 Unlike undefined behavior, each of these terms do define a constrained behavior where the implementation has some form of responsibility to uphold, even if it may differ between implementations.